 It’s very common for frozen food manufacturers to maintain their own in-house fleets, as the 3PLs might not carry their load due to their MOQ requirements.
 They might also struggle to work with 3PLs due to the unique requirements of how frozen food needs to be distributed.
 The frozen can’t stay out for a very long time.
 So they have unique requirements for route planning.
 As well as how much load each truck might be able to carry.

 7. Document Management

 The document management needs are not only applicable to HACCP needs.
 They may need them for managing versions of their packaging and marketing materials.
 As well as any documentation required to maintain quality and compliance.

 The solution must also support record keeping and electronic signatures if you may be carrying food and beverage products where you might need to comply with the FDA-compliant inspections.

-In conclusion, process manufacturing is hard and frozen food manufacturing with the added burden of compliance is even harder.
+In conclusion, process manufacturing is hard.
+Frozen food manufacturing, with the added burden of compliance, is even harder.
 Having a consultant who has a mastery of the nuances of frozen food manufacturing and a system that supports your critical processes is vital to selecting the right ERP for your business and its successful implementation.